Hi. Welcome to my page. Here you will find a mix of my engineering and art projects.

 The very first bus route in Bergen was established in the 1890s with departure every 20 minutes between Rådstuplassen and Tollbodallmenningen.
 It was later given the nickname Tollebussen.
 This painting is based on a photography by Olaf Andreas Svanøe, ca. 1890.

 The Central Park in Bergen, Norway.
-Here you can see the iconic pavilion at the center of the park, raised in 1888, surrounded by statues to honor people such as Edvard Grieg and Harald Sæverud.
+Here you can see the iconic pavilion at the center of the park, raised in 1888 and surrounded by statues to honor Edvard Grieg and Harald Sæverud.
 In the background you can see a part of the local art museum, containing artworks by Edvard Munch, Hans Gude, J. C. Dahl, Picasso, Christian Krogh, Nikolai Astrup, and more.